Joseph-Luper-Tsenum/ChromHMM-Analysis/README.md

 10

-The data for this project was downloaded from https://www.encodeproject.org/
+The ChIP-seq data for this project was downloaded from https://www.encodeproject.org/

 The following .bam files were used for the experiment